ORCID/orcid-member-services/README.md

 - Go to [http://localhost:8080/](http://localhost:8080/) and sign in with the admin credentials `admin / admin`

 ## Start the Angular frontend
-> This is only required after making front end changes

-- Stop the jhipster gateway if it's running
-- From the jhiptster gateway base directory, run `npm install` then `npm start`
+- Open a new terminal
+- cd orcid-member-services/ui
+- Run `ng serve`
-- Wait for it to start - localhost:9000 will open in a new browser tab once the server is up
+- Wait for it to start
-- Optionally kill it and start up again using bash mvnw as above

 ## Start the assertion service